 Is a Poisonous Attitude Reason to Fire an Employee?

-Your Coworkers Depend on You to Take Action for a Harmonious Workplace
+Your Co-workers Depend on You to Take Action for a Harmonious Workplace

 What you want to do is implement a Performance Improvement Plan (PIP) that stresses progressive discipline.
 This is where you follow a series of steps, with the idea that if the employee does not change or improve, you end up with termination at the end.
 It's that end termination and the documentation you fill out that makes this process different than simply speaking to your employee about the problem.

-If she's not making progress, this is where the "progressive" part of progressive discipline kicks in.
+At the two week meeting, if they are making great progress, congratulate them.
+If they are not making progress, this is where the "progressive" part of progressive discipline kicks in.

 "As I've said, we really value your work, but we value all of our employees.
 Your negative attitude and gossip are damaging to the department.
-As I explained two weeks ago, because you are not making progress, you will be suspended, without pay for one day.”
+As I explained two weeks ago, because you are not making progress, you will be suspended without pay for one day.”

 It's critical that the employee does no work on their suspension day.
 If they are exempt, you'll have to to pay them for the whole day if they do any work.
 If they are non-exempt, you're required to pay them for the number of hours they worked.
 So make it very clear that they are not to work at all.

 Step Four: Termination

 If the behavior does not improve after the suspension, it's time to let your negative employee go.
 While you might be tempted to keep them on, understand that if you do that, you will have no power over this employee ever again.
 They will know that they can do whatever they want to and you won't really do much.

 If you say, “But I can't afford to lose them,” think again.
 Negative employees who gossip are damaging to your whole department.
 Your other employees are more likely to quit and are not as engaged as they would be if they were in a functional department.
 You owe it to all of your employees to take care of this poisonous employee, which means firing them if they either refuse to or are unable of changing.